moabo3li/wish-shell/README.md

 - One command per line
 - No prompt is displayed
 - All output goes to stdout (or specified output file)

+### Command Path Resolution

+The shell maintains a list of directories to search for executable files:
+- Default search path includes `/bin` and `/usr/bin`
+- You can modify the search path using the `path` command
+- `path` with no arguments clears the search path
+- Examples:
+  - `path /usr/local/bin /bin /usr/bin` - Sets search path to these three directories
+  - `path` - Clears all search paths (you won't be able to execute any commands afterwards)

 ## Limitations